lirshik/StreamToolsWebServer/README.md

-Python script, host a web-server on port 47004
+FOR: https://github.com/lirshik/StreamTools || Python script, host a web-server on port 47004